Scams - How to spot them and stay protected

 -

-Escalation to threats of enforcement or bailiffs before the issue has been properly resolved
+Escalation to threats of enforcement or bailiffs before the issue had been properly resolved

 These are clear indicators that the message was not genuine.
-If you want to read more on this case, visit: I got £8,500 in Ulez fines after my car number plate was cloned.
+If you want to read more, see I got £8,500 in Ulez fines after my car number plate was cloned.

-To help you stay protected, it is important to know the facts about FSCS:
+To stay protected, it is important to know the facts about FSCS:

 - We would never ask you for money.